S-wilky/AI-Image-Processing-Classification/README.md

 # Part 1: Using the Basic Classifier and Implementing Grad-CAM
 ### 1. Find an Image:
-- desert_car.jpg from Unsplash
+- dog.jpg from Unsplash
 ### 2. Run the Basic Classifier:
-Use the provided base_classifier.py program to classify the image.
-This version of the program does not include comments or explanations.
-Prompt the AI to explain what each line of code in the program does.
-Example Prompt:
-"Explain what each line of this Python program does."

-If you do not have previous experience with Python, comment on whether the AI's explanations make sense to you.
-If you do have Python experience, comment on whether the AI's explanation agrees with your interpretation.
-Record the top-3 predictions and their confidence scores.
-Use the base_classifier.py program to classify the image.
-Record the top-3 predictions and their confidence scores.
+Top-3 Predictions:
+1: timber_wolf (0.27)
+2: borzoi (0.12)
+3: African_hunting_dog (0.10)

+I don't have much previous experience with writing my own Python code, but the explanations given by AI seem pretty easy to understand, especially since the functions used are well named.
+I used the Grimoire GPT on chatGPT for this assignment.

-Implement Grad-CAM:
+### 3. Implement Grad-CAM:
 Prompt an AI to help you generate code to implement the Grad-CAM heatmap overlay.
 Example Prompt:
 "How can I add Grad-CAM to my image classifier to visualize the areas of the image the model focuses on?"

 Add the Grad-CAM functionality to the base_classifier.py program.

+# There were some issues with the initial AI implementation of Grad-CAM which took some time to debug.

-Understand Grad-CAM:
+### 4. Understand Grad-CAM:
-Prompt the AI to explain what Grad-CAM is and how it works.
-Example Prompt:
-"Can you explain the Grad-CAM algorithm and how it highlights important areas of an image?"
+It was interesting to learn about Grad-CAM from a high level perspective.
+I think this step should come before step 3.

-Analyze the Heatmap:
+### 5. Analyze the Heatmap:
 Run the updated classifier with Grad-CAM on your image.
 Identify which parts of the image the classifier focuses on most heavily.
 Record your observations.
-Part 2: Experimenting with Image Occlusion
+# Part 2: Experimenting with Image Occlusion
 Generate Occlusion Ideas:
 Prompt the AI to suggest three ways to occlude an image to obscure the areas identified in the Grad-CAM heatmap.
 Example Prompt:
 "What are three ways to occlude an image, such as adding a black box or blurring parts of it?"